 - Guidance for local government on preparing for climate change

 We are developing guidance with the Ministry of Business, Innovation and Employment on managing risks from liquefaction.
 The guidance will cover how to determine if liquefaction is an issue that needs to be managed, and appropriate land-use planning and building controls.
-The guidance is due for completion in late 2016.
+The guidance is due to be completed in mid-2017.